meenakshyyy/DSA2024/Day.md

-## -Relational and Non-relational Databases
+## Relational and Non-relational Databases
 *	-Relational Db stores data in a structured tables with rows and columns, using a predefined schema to clearly define relationships between data points.
 MySQL, Postgre SQ , Oracle, MySQL server.

-## -Non relational Database
+## Non relational Database
 * 	-MongoDB, NoSQL

 ## Tables